temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 <!--SNIPSTART data-pipeline-run-worker-python-->
 <!--SNIPEND-->

-This Worker run creates and uses the same Client used for starting the Workflow, `localhost:7233`.
+This Worker creates and uses the same Client used for starting the Workflow, `localhost:7233`.
 The Worker must be set to the same Task Queue name, then specify your Workflows and Activities names in a list.

 Then run the Worker with the [asyncio.run()](https://docs.python.org/3/library/asyncio-runner.html#asyncio.run) function.